angelolab/toffy/README.md

 2. `cd` into `toffy`.
 3. Install the pre-commit hooks with `pre-commit install --install-hooks`
 4. Set up Poetry for `toffy`
-   1. Run `poetry install` to install `alpineer` into your virtual environment (this will create a local virtual environment).
+   1. Run `poetry install` to install `toffy` into your virtual environment (this will create a local virtual environment).
       1. Poetry utilizes [Python's Virtual Environments](https://docs.python.org/3/tutorial/venv.html))
    2. Run `poetry install --with test`: Installs all the [dependencies needed for tests](pyproject.toml) (labeled under `tool.poetry.group.test.dependencies`)
    3. Run `poetry install --with dev`: Installs all the [dependencies needed for development](pyproject.coml) (labeled under `tool.poetry.group.dev.dependencies`)